 Notion, too, has a community where you can join an event or a webinar — or just share ideas and exchange tips with other members of the community.

-If you’re on the Enterprise plan, you can also get a dedicated success manager to help you best utilize Notion.
+If you’re on the Enterprise plan, you can also get a dedicated customer success manager to help you learn how to best utilize Notion.

 Notion’s security is great, but Obsidian lets you store data locally

-If you’re not comfortable with sharing your information, the Obsidian app is the right choice for you.
+If you’re not comfortable with sharing your information and want to keep your notes private, the Obsidian app is the right choice for you.
 You can use it fully without creating a profile or giving your name or email address.

 To ensure your data is secure, Notion: